Aruba S.p.A. has secured a deal with the Milan Internet eXchange (MIX).

 “The first time I visited the Global Data Center, I was struck by the potential of the site and the vision that drives Aruba; we immediately made a commitment to achieve this shared goal,” says MIX board chairman Joy Marino.

-“Now that we have a PoP on the outskirts of Bergamo, we can really talk about MIX's Lombardy Ring as the infrastructure that makes peering between all Internet operators possible, wherever they are in the region's largest data centres.
-The infrastructural gap with other European countries is being filled.”
+“Now that we have a PoP on the outskirts of Bergamo, we can really talk about MIX's Lombardy Ring as the infrastructure that makes peering between all Internet operators possible, wherever they are in the region's largest data centers.
+The infrastructural gap with other European countries is being filled.

 At the same time, Aruba asserts that the MIX itself will boost its own potential as an interconnection hub due to this advancement in the development strategy for the internet exchange across Lombardy.